herrfeder/DataScientist/Project_02_Disaster_Response_Pipelines/README.md

 I prepared a Dockerfile that should automate the installation and deployment.
 For further instructions see folder [webapp](https://github.com/herrfeder/DataScientist/tree/master/Project_02_Disaster_Response_Pipelines/webapp/workspace)

+I'm running the Web Application temporary on my own server: https://federland.dnshome.de/disasterresponse Please be gentle, it's running on limited resources.
+This app __isn't responsive__.

 ## Acknowledgements

   * To [Nicolas](https://www.linkedin.com/in/essipova/), my Udacity Mentor for guiding me through some obstacles during this project
   * To the very good [Scikit Learn Documentation](https://scikit-learn.org/stable/), that helped me to understand a few things

-Moreover I'm running the Web Application temporary on my own server: https://federland.dnshome.de/disasterresponse/